Frequently Asked Questions:

 Do you have birthing tubs?
 Do you do deliveries in water?

 We love water labor and births!
 We have luxurious oversized soaker tubs at the birth center, as well as referrals for birthing pools available for rental.
 You really don’t need anything fancy, even a kiddie pool will do (60″ diameter and 22″ height) just fine.
 The pain relief and relaxation offered by a simple pool of warm water is amazing!
 See Barbara Harper’s (author of Gentle Birth Choices) website for more information on water birth.

 How do I become a midwife or get more information about becoming a midwife?

 The American College of Nurse-Midwives (ACNM) is the professional association that represents certified nurse-midwives and certified midwives in the United States.
 They provide a plethora of information relating to the midwifery career and how to become a midwife, including details specific to high school students, college students, nurses, career-changers and foreign educated nurse midwives.
 Please visit their website for detailed information.
 For 25 years, the American Association of Birth Centers has been the nation’s most comprehensive resource on birth centers.
 They provide comprehensive information and workshops relating to opening a birth center.
+There is also a great website that is a dedicated resource for aspiring and existing midwives, mainly focused towards nurse midwifery.
+Please visit their website midwifeschooling.com for more detailed information.
 Finally, Midwifery Today offers educational materials and packages on becoming a midwife.